-No prerequisite is required for this class.
+\\\No prerequisite is required for this class.
 However, an interest in language(s) is desirable.
-Even if you haven't taken "Introduction to Linguistics" before, you are still encouraged to take this course because I will introduce basic linguistic concepts (e.g. Phonetics and Phonology (i.e. sounds and sound systems); Morphology (i.e. units of words, word formation, etc.); Syntax (i.e. phrases, sentences, and phrase/sentence formation, etc.) in the class.
+Even if you haven't taken "Introduction to Linguistics" before, you are still encouraged to take this course because I will introduce basic linguistic concepts (e.g. Phonetics and Phonology (i.e. sounds and sound systems); Morphology (i.e. units of words, word formation, etc.); Syntax (i.e. phrases, sentences, and phrase/sentence formation, etc.) in the first five or six meetings of the class.

-This course will be lectured in English.
+\\\This course will be lectured in English.

-Chinese translation for technical terms will be provided.
+\\\Chinese translation for technical terms will be provided.
 Students can ask questions in either English or Mandarin Chinese.

-POLICY ON AUDITING
+\\\POLICY ON AUDITING